LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/exercises.rst

 #.
 What is the total number of adult hotel bookings according to the Reservation Status Date dimension?

-   A. Drill Down to the Months level.
+   #.
+Drill down to the Months level.

 #.
 What is the average daily rate by customer type for booking hotels compared to the arrival day of the month, week number, and year?

-   A. Create a hierarchy using:
+   #.
+Create a hierarchy using:

-      1. Arrival Day of the Month
+      A. Arrival Day of the Month
       #.
 Arrival Date of the Week Number
       #.
 Arrival Date Year Measures.

 Part B: Filtering
 ^^^^^^^^^^^^^^^^^

-3. How many total adults and children booked hotel rooms between 2015-2017?
+#.
+How many total adults and children booked hotel rooms between 2015-2017?

-   A. Create a filter for “Arrival Date Year” using the either DD or Filter card.
+   #.
+Create a filter for “Arrival Date Year” using the either DD or Filter card.

 #.
 What countries had a total of 1,000 total adult hotel bookings in 2016?

-   A. Hint: set the conditions of your filters
+   #.
+Hint: set the conditions of your filters

 Part C: Grouping
 ^^^^^^^^^^^^^^^^

-5. What months were the most popular for adult hotel bookings only in South America?
+#.
+What months were the most popular for adult hotel bookings only in South America?

-   A. Create a group of South American countries and place the group on the shelf
+   #.
+Create a group of South American countries and place the group on the shelf

 #.
 Which country in South America had the highest number of adult hotel bookings total?

 Part D: Sets
 ^^^^^^^^^^^^

-7. What countries have hotel bookings that occurred within 10 days or less of arrival?
+#.
+What countries have hotel bookings that occurred within 10 days or less of arrival?

-   A. Hint: Create a conditional.
+   #.
+Hint: Create a conditional.

-      1. You can do this by filtering your set.
+      A. You can do this by filtering your set.
       #.
 You should see the options: “General”, “Conditional”, and “Top”.
       #.
 Select “Conditional”, by field and then select the desired field and the operator and the value.

 #.
 Student Choice: Create a hierarchy of sets to explore the ADR of a country you would like to visit.

-   A. Start with the continent
+   #.
+Start with the continent
    #.
 Then a region
    #.
 Then the country.